SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 A cluster of glitches can form an outline, define an area, trace a route through uncharted space.
 This space is an n-dimensional ‘potential space’ and glitches can be used to navigate this space, seeking unexpected patterns, chance juxtapositions, and unveiling subliminal content.<br>
 http://sonicfield.org/2014/03/errormancy-glitch-as-divination
 <br>
+“It is not futile to do what we do.
+We wake up with energy and we do something.
+And we make, of course, failures and we make mistakes, but we sometimes get glimpses of what we might do next.”<br>
+― John Cage<br>

 I am sharing this project on GitHub in the spirit of distribution and DIWO culture.